Voices of the Wilderness

-New Video Series takes us in Search of America’s Conservation Heritage
+Video Series takes us in Search of America’s Conservation Heritage

 Those who have read my books and blogs find a deep appreciation for America’s history woven in.
 After all, every journey is an adventure in two dimensions: the present and—if we look closely enough—our past.
+That’s why I created the Voices of the Wilderness video series.

 My parents taught me that an appreciation for history was an important part of being human.
 Something as important to carry with you though life as a map and compass.